ahmad-mirsalari/TransLib/README.md

 ~~~~~

 ## Repository organization
 In this repository there are some of the most common applications which exploit floating-point numbers.
 Each folder contains a specific test with the golden model generator and a brief description of how to run the test.
+The following packages needed to be installed:
+pip install pandas torch matplotlib pywavelets scipy
 Since some kernels don't support mixed-precision in current version, we have divided the kernels to [fixed-precision test ](./fixed_precision/) and [mixed-precision test](./mixed_precision/).
 These are the developed tests: